 3. Incontinence, are the three issues we can discuss here

-Women in the work force: Women in the desk job can get neck pain, back pain, eye strain, wrist /finger pain due to repetitive stress and improper posture.
+Women in the work force: Women in the desk job can get neck pain, back pain, eye strain, wrist /finger, knee pain due to repetitive stress and improper posture.
 With proper eye exercises, neck exercises, back exercises, posture exercises, cardiovascular workout women can overcome all the aches and pain.